postman-solutions-eng/oas-postman-merge/README.md

 ## How It Works

 - Specs in `openapi/` are converted to **Reference collections**.
-- Reference is merged into `collections/working.json`:
+- Reference is merged into your working collection:
   - Updates only structural fields (method, URL, params, body).
   - Preserves curated content (auth, scripts, names, doc links).
   - New endpoints tagged `status:new`.